Chopper1337/EC/README.md

 240 to 245 are the same settings are 250 to 255 but with visuals always enabled.

 230 and 231 are basically semi rage.

+## Bindings

+* Aimbot: Mouse 1
+* Triggerbot: Mouse 4

+You can use the in game binds system to toggle between configs:

+`bind z "toggle cl_crosshairalpha 253 243"`

+In this example, press `z` would essentially toggle visuals.

+I'd suggest setting up numpad binds between 0 and 5 to toggle between configs in the 240-245 and 250-255 range.